 3) Go for a hike

-One of the best ways to get a sense of autumn magic is by taking a hike outdoors to see the leaves and environment changing in all its glory.
+One of the best outdoor activities to get a sense of autumn magic is by taking a hike outdoors to see the leaves and environment changing in all its glory.
 The best part about this activity?
 It’s totally free!

 To prep for your hike, just be sure to bring: